 • To make the frosting, beat the butter and marshmallow crème in the bowl of an electric mixer until smooth.
 Add the peppermint extract.
 Beat in the powdered sugar, 1 cup at a time, until well combined.
 Turn the mixer to medium-high speed and beat frosting until fluffy.
 Add additional powdered sugar if frosting is too thin to spread.

-If you make this Candy Cane Cake, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see. 😍 I love seeing how inspired and creative y’all get with the recipes I share.
-Enjoy & Happy Holidays!
+If you make this Candy Cane Cake, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
+If you’re on Facebook, be sure to join my Friends of The BakerMama group to connect and share all the fun and yummy recipes of mine that you make! ????
+I just love seeing how inspired and creative y’all get with the ideas I share.

 xoxo,